• Full weight 203 grams

 Jetboil Jetpower Gas Canisters 100g

 Now I know not everyone uses stoves that rely on disposable gas canisters and this is very much a personal choice.
 From my perspective, I camp in a number of areas that ban liquid fuel stoves during periods of high fire danger so this forces the issue on my stove choice.
-While I do occasionally use hexamine stoves, I am pretty much a canister stove user.
+While I do occasionally use hexamine or liquid fuel stoves, I am pretty much a canister stove user.

 A number of years ago there was an ad on TV with the tag line ‘Oils aint oils’.
 The idea here was that to the untrained eye while all (car) oils looked the same, the technology behind them was different and unless you knew the difference it was hard to judge the price and quality from appearance alone.
 The same can be said for gas canisters.
 When you go into your local outdoor store and see different brands sold at different prices without any real explanation.
 So why is that?